-If you haven’t already heard, Antigua is famous for its sailing – why is why it hosts several world-class boating events throughout the year.
+If you haven’t already heard, Antigua is famous for its sailing – which is why it hosts several world-class boating events throughout the year.
 Its circular formation and constant trade-winds make sailing fairly straightforward, while the endless delightful coves and harbours are perfect for anchoring.
 You can hire all sorts of boats in Antigua, and the island’s geography means that there is a boating experience on offer for everyone – for the more experienced sailors, the rugged east coast is ideal, whereas Dickenson Bay or the Jolly Harbour area are perfect for a more relaxing amateur sail.

 To connect with the island’s vibrant marine life, head over to Sting Ray City, which offers visitors a memorable experience snorkeling with tame sting ray, surrounded by unspoiled coral reef and spectacular scenery.
 Back on land, the island boasts many popular hikes, with hilltop fortifications and stunning views to be enjoyed.
 Although hiking remains a fairly underdeveloped organised activity in Antigua, there are endless nature trails and hiking trails to be explored; why not head up to the lively Shirley Heights via the gorgeous Lookout Trail, for example.
 For a unique adventure, try zip-lining through the lush Antiguan rainforest with a Canopy Tour – you need to be in pretty good shape, but the experience is unforgettable.

 Antigua is famed for its lively festivals and events running throughout the year.
 Popular with boating fanatics, the island plays hosts to the annual Antigua Sailing Week, which attracts over 300 yachts in late April and early May, and the Antigua Classic Yacht Regatta in mid-April.
 There’s also the Antigua Tennis Week in May, hosted by the Curtain Bluff resort, and the Antigua and Barbuda Sports Fishing Tournament.
 Another highlight is definitely Carnival, a ten-day festival celebrating emancipation and running from the end of July to early August.
 It’s colourful, exciting and entertaining, thanks to the eclectic mix of costumes, music competitions, food fairs and parades.